-Isaac Grosof's portrait - A nonbinary person with their head and shoulders visible, wearing a purple top in front of a flowerbed.
+Izzy Grosof's portrait - A nonbinary person with their head and shoulders visible, wearing a white scoop-necked top with large purple flowers.

 My name is Izzy Grosof, where Izzy is short for Isaac.
 I am nonbinary, and I use both they/them and she/her pronouns.
 Check out my introduction to my nonbinary gender for more info on my gender, my they/she Q&A for more info on my pronouns, or all of my gender-related posts.